mkelley/elevation/README.md

 Solar System ephemerides are from the [Minor Planet and Comet Ephemeris Service](https://minorplanetcenter.net/iau/MPEph/MPEph.html) at the Minor Planet Center (MPC).

-Ephemeris for the Sun and many astronomical methods from Astronomical Algorithms by Jean Meeus.
+Ephemeris for the Sun and some astronomical methods from Astronomical Algorithms by Jean Meeus.